luke831215/SQUAT/docs/usage.md

 For details of the output directory structure, see [output section](output.md).

 ## Command Options
-SQUAT runs from a command line with the following options:
+SQUAT runs from the command line with the following options:

+**-h (or --help)**
+> Display the complete command options on screen.

 **-o < path >**
 > The path to output directory.